Tingoora

 Tingoora's quiet rural community is centred along the Bunya Highway corridor, with the South Burnett's main regional service hub of Kingaroy located approximately 27 kilometres to the southeast, offering schools, a hospital, shopping, and broader services.
 The iconic Bunya Mountains National Park — known for its ancient bunya pine forests, dramatic tablelands scenery, and extensive walking tracks — lies to the south and is a popular destination for campers and bushwalkers.
 Tingoora offers an affordable, close-knit lifestyle for those drawn to the peaceful rhythms of Queensland country living.

-Tingoora falls under postcode 4608 and is governed by the local council Council (LGA).
-For state elections, residents vote in the Nanango electorate.
+Tingoora falls under postcode 4608 and is governed by the South Burnett Council (Local Government Area).
+For federal elections, residents vote in the electorate of Maranoa, while state elections fall under the Nanango electorate.

 📍 Location